nphorsley59/reference-materials/README.md

 2. Powerful editing capabilities: Vim has powerful editing capabilities, including macros, regex search and replace, and a wide range of plugins and extensions that can enhance its functionality.
 3. Customizable: Vim is highly customizable, with a wide range of settings and options that can be tailored to the user's preferences.
 4. Keyboard-based interface: Vim uses a keyboard-based interface that can be more efficient than a mouse-based interface, once you learn the shortcuts.
-5. Cross-platform support: Vim is available for Windows, macOS, and Linux, making it a versatile tool for developers who work across different platforms.

 **Cons:**
 1. Steep learning curve: Vim has a steep learning curve and can take some time to learn and master, especially for developers who are used to graphical text editors.
 2. Keyboard-based interface: While the keyboard-based interface can be efficient, it can also be difficult to learn and remember all the shortcuts, especially for developers who are used to a mouse-based interface.
 3. Limited GUI capabilities: Vim's graphical user interface (GUI) is relatively basic compared to other text editors, which can make it less appealing to some developers.
 4. Limited features out of the box: Vim has fewer features out of the box compared to some other text editors, which can make it less appealing to some developers.
-5. Not as user-friendly as some other text editors: While Vim is a powerful tool, it can be less user-friendly than some other text editors, especially for beginners.

 Overall, Vim is a powerful and versatile text editor that offers many benefits.
 However, its steep learning curve and keyboard-based interface can be challenging for new users, and its limited GUI capabilities and features out of the box may make it less appealing to some developers. <br>